 This means that the bacteria types living in our gut were, at least initially, pretty similar to our hairier cousins.
 There are still similarities today, but, as our diet has shifted, so has our microbiome.

 What this huge change in our diet means for our microbiome and related health is a tricky question to answer.
-A recent study, published in Nature Communications, might give us a starting point.
+A recent study, published in

 To gain insight, researchers at the Center for Infection and Immunity at Columbia University’s Mailman School of Public Health in New York City, NY, investigated ape poop.